parasjamkar/CIFAR-10-Image-Classification-Model/README.md

 # CIFAR-10 Image Classification with CNNs
 This project demonstrates my skills in deep learning and image classification by building a Convolutional Neural Network (CNN) to classify CIFAR-10 images into 10 categories.
-It showcases my proficiency in Python, TensorFlow, and data preprocessing techniques—key skills relevant to a Data Scientist role.
+It showcases my proficiency in Python, TensorFlow, and data preprocessing techniques, which are key skills relevant to a Data Scientist role.

 ## 1. Objective
 To classify images from the CIFAR-10 dataset into categories such as: